Skip to content

 Ultimately, AI is an investment, and you need to know if it's generating a positive return.
 Calculating your return on investment connects your costs to the value your AI creates, whether that's through increased revenue, operational savings, or improved customer satisfaction.
 While it can be challenging to quantify all the benefits, a clear ROI calculation is essential for securing future funding and proving the strategic importance of your work.
 As research shows, AI leaders who effectively manage costs often experience faster revenue growth and greater innovation.

-Check predictive accuracy
+Measure your model's predictive accuracy

 The performance of your AI model has a direct impact on its cost-effectiveness.
 A model with low predictive accuracy can lead to poor business decisions, wasted actions, and costly errors.
 For example, an inaccurate recommendation engine might fail to drive sales, making the cost of running it a complete loss.
 Conversely, a highly accurate model delivers more value per transaction.
 AI can even help itself by identifying and recommending adjustments to resource instances to match actual needs, preventing wasted spending on underused capacity and ensuring you only pay for what you truly need.